TsArabadzhiyska/ProjectBouncingFigure/README.md

-# ProjectBouncingFigure-
+# ProjectBouncingFigure
-Аpplication that implements a moving object in the two-dimensional space
+Аpplication that implements a moving object in the two-dimensional space made with WinForms